University Financial Policies

 Department Management has the responsibility of approving who can be a cardholder or an approver.
 Furthermore, managers are responsible for disseminating departmental rules and monitoring University Credit Card transactions to ensure compliance with the University Credit Card Program policies and any departmental rules.

 A PeopleSoft Requisition can be used for the following expenditures if credit cards are not accepted by the vendor.

-- Claim payments made through the Office of Insurance and Risk
+- Claim payments made through Insurance and Risk Management department

 - Honorariums (non-Pepperdine employees)